regenvanwalbeek/artifacts_mmo_openapi/doc/MyCharactersApi.md

 Action Npc Sell Item

-Sell an item from an NPC on the character's map.
+Sell an item to an NPC on the character's map.

 ### Example
 ```dart